 Creativity and teamwork

 Software development is a very dynamic area of the profession, and I’m able to use my own ideas in my work.
 Every project presents some sort of challenge.
 My work gives me the opportunity to really come into my own and develop further, not only as part of a team but also due to the wider sense of cooperation within the whole company.
 Overall, Festo really makes teamwork a top priority.
-This is apparent in the regular team-building initiatives, for instance.’
+This is apparent in the regular team-building initiatives, for instance.
+I now have development management responsibility in some projects.’

 Daniel Ritter obtained his master’s degree in industrial engineering, with a focus on mechanical engineering, before starting a traineeship in 2011 as an assistant to the plant management at what is today the Scharnhausen Technology Plant.
-Since then he has worked as a project manager on a wide range of assignments, from standard assembly optimisation to order management.
+He was then responsible for a wide range of topics as a project manager and, today, leads international production projects in Global Engineering.

 Festo: still a leading name in engineering